 BRE University Centres of Excellence

-In collaboration with industry and academia, the BRE Trust provides funding to support research carried out at five BRE University Centres of Excellence, bringing rigorous science to solve the challenges facing the built environment.
+In collaboration with industry and academia, the BRE Trust provides funding to support research carried out at six BRE University Centres of Excellence, bringing rigorous science to solve the challenges facing the built environment.

 Each Centre of Excellence focuses on a specific area of the built environment which has been selected to complement the specialist areas that exist at BRE.
 These are: